splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 .. image:: /_images/spoc/URL.png

 Next go to :guilabel:`Settings` then :guilabel:`Routing Keys`. create a new routing key with the URL-friendly team slug associated to that team.
-Paste the slug in the :guilbael:`Routing Key`` field and select the team and escalation policy in the :guilabel:`Escalation Policies` field.
+Paste the slug in the :guilabel:`Routing Key`` field and select the team and escalation policy in the :guilabel:`Escalation Policies` field.

 .. image:: /_images/spoc/Routing-Key.png